jrheard/blog/python/tic-tac-toe.md

 <div class="function-spec">
 <p>Write a function called <code class="highlighter-rouge">get_computer_move</code>.</p>

-<p>It should take as input <b>a game board, represented by a 2D list of strings</b>.</p>
+<p>It should take as input <b>a tic-tac-toe board</b>.</p>

-<p>It should return as output <b>a two-item list like <code class="highlighter-rouge">[0, 2]</code></b>.</p>
+<p>It should return as output <b>a number between <code class="highlighter-rouge">0</code> and <code class="highlighter-rouge">8</code></b>, indicating where the computer wants to move.</p>
 </div>

 This function should look at the board and choose an empty space where the computer should make its next move.

 This function should only choose an __empty__ space.
-If it chooses a space that already has an `'X'` or an `'O'` in it, then that's a bug.
+If it chooses a space that already has an `'X'` or an `'O'` in it, then that's a bug, and my tests will find it.

 **This function is your game's AI opponent!** Your goal here is to write some code that looks at the passed-in board, thinks really hard, and then picks the best possible space where the computer should make its next move.

-Make this as crazy as you want—the goal is for this function to crush the human player (or at least force a tie)!
+Start by making a super-simple AI that picks the first empty space it finds on the board.
+Once you've got a completely working tic-tac-toe game, come back to this function and make it as crazy as you want.
+The goal is for this function to crush the human player (or at least force a tie)!

-You don't have to make a crazy-smart AI _right now_, though: if you'd like, it might be easier to just make a super-simple AI at first ("pick the first empty space you find on the board!"), finish the basic version of this assignment, and _then_ come back to this function and make a crazy cool AI once you're confident that the rest of your program works.

-Hint: you don't have to do this, but a good trick is to check to see if the player's about to win on their next move.
-If that's the case, the computer should make a move on the spot the player needs so that the player isn't able to use it!

 **Note**: Just like `get_player_move(board)`, this function **should not modify its input board**.
 This function's job is to take a board, look at it and figure out the space where the computer should move, and *return* that space.
 It should **not** change the board in the process.

+**Hint:** A good trick is to check to see if the player's about to win on their next move.
+If that's the case, the computer should make a move on the spot the player needs so that the player isn't able to use it!

 We're almost done with our program now—just one more function to go!